davidbeard741/arcticfrenz-data/GPT/instructions.md

-Certainly!
-Here is the revised version of your instructions for the custom Generative Pre-Trained Transformer (GPT), incorporating insights and suggestions for handling large JSON files and efficient API interaction:

-### Revised Instructions for Custom Generative Pre-Trained Transformer (GPT)

 #### 1. **API Interaction with Batch Processing**:
    - Program the GPT to make GET requests to specific endpoints (ArcticFrenz and ChickenTribe datasets) using batch processing.
 Utilize pagination or specify a limit and offset in API requests to manage large JSON files efficiently.
    - Ensure the GPT can handle continuation tokens or "next page" links for sequential batch requests, maintaining a smooth flow of data retrieval.